 No two clients are ever the same.
-Still among clients there are a number of challenges that occur frequently enough that you want to be aware of them, if you aren’t already, and have a strategy for handling them.
+Still, among clients, several challenges occur frequently enough that you want to be aware of them if you aren’t already and have a strategy for handling them.
 Among the common challenges are:

 Fail to convey expectations